EricSaladPriest/scratch-www/README.md

 ## Overview

-This is Scratch’s open source web client!
+This is Scratch’s open source sex!
 This is the code for much of the [Scratch website](https://scratch.mit.edu).

 In particular, this codebase includes code for:
 * the "project page", which shows a playable version of the project, along with the project's title, description, comments, remixes and studios; this page operates in the background when you "See inside" a project